Training & Consultation

 • Feelings-Oriented Skills (1h)

-• Learn how to facilitate discussions, meetings, support groups, trainings, and various social events more effectively using an anti-oppressive approach.
+Learn how to facilitate discussions, meetings, support groups, trainings, and various social events more effectively using a caring and disciplined approach.
 Includes consultation on how to develop interactive, effective lesson plans.

 Bonus: Template materials (including lesson plans) offered